This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

-The next big development in the area is up and coming Wood Wharf, with numerous high rise apartment buildings and riverside restaurants which will include a new floating Hawksmoor restaurant and a newly opened branch of Mercato indoor food hall, Mercato Metropolitano at MMy Wood Wharf.
+The latest development in the area is Wood Wharf, with numerous high rise apartment buildings and riverside restaurants including the new floating Hawksmoor restaurant and a branch of the famous London food hall chain, Mercato Metropolitano at MMy Wood Wharf.

 Read more in our guide to Canary Wharf >

 5. Hackney and Hackney Wick